General entry requirements

 The second dominant theme is the emphasis on global diversity.
 Attempts at globalising education come up against political and cultural obstacles.
 The second half of the module will focus more on trends and cases of education and schooling that highlight the diversity of provision, and practices within education.
 The sessions will refer to global and national policy contexts where relevant, as well as pick up on novel attempts to provide education and schooling in contexts of political and economic adversity.

-This module will introduce students to core areas of policy contention, innovation and development within education, as practiced in the English educational system.
-You'll explore topics such as the current educational policy and practice and how it has been shaped by various education acts, the historical context in which contemporary English education policy and practice has been developed, how major reviews of education conducted in the 20th and 21st centuries have shaped developments in educational policy and practice and many more.
+This module will introduce you to the core areas of policy contention, innovation and development in the English educational system.
+Starting with the historical context, you’ll discover how the major reviews of education in the 20th and 21st centuries have shaped educational policy and practice.
+You’ll also explore:

 Professional Identity and Skills: Work-Based Placement